 A woman wearing a black dress is lying on the floor in a disheveled room.

-Now look at the image on the left.
-Note the details that are missing from the sentence above — the tilting couch and mirror, the shiny hardwood floor, and the brightly colored plastic flower in the foreground.
-These details were left out of the example sentence to create a white space, which the readers can fill in for themselves.
+Now look at the image above.
+Note the details that are missing from the sentence above: the tilting couch and mirror, the shiny hardwood floor, and the brightly colored plastic flower in the foreground.
+These details were left out of the example sentence to create a white space, which readers can fill in for themselves.

 The perfect balance of description and white space provides just enough detail to make the image manifest, but not so much that the reader’s own imagination fails to be engaged.
 As a writer, it’s your job to know how much detail you need to include in your writing in order to bring out the most important elements of any image.